Skip to content

 get tests show tests Test information

-Rule: Use get for automation, show for interactive use.
+Rule: Use get for automation, show for interactive and templated markdown use.

 Quality Gates (validate/scan/test)